jacobchristensen346/RandomWalk/README.md

 # RandomWalk
-Contains my contributions to our cell membrane project, found in repo Random-Walk-RPI
+Contains some of my contributions to our cell membrane project, found in repo Random-Walk-RPI